 Before distributing assets to your beneficiaries, your executor is responsible for making sure any debts and claims against your estate get paid.
-Whether it’s a car loan, credit card bill, nursing home or hospital bills, partial month’s utilities, funeral expenses, or something else, most people die with some debts.
+Whether it’s a car loan, mortgage, credit card bill, nursing home or hospital bills, partial month’s utilities, funeral expenses, or something else, most people die with some debts.

 Now consider this: In some counties, it can take a few weeks for the executor to get appointed by the court.
 After being appointed, your executor must publish a Notice to Creditors in the newspaper and start determining what claims or debts there are in the estate.* Creditors have three months to respond.
 This means it could be four months or longer before your executor can account for all the debts and claims against the estate.

 If your executor doesn't have sufficient funds to manage the estate, you could potentially be making things harder for the executor.
 For example, we've seen estates where cars were repossessed because there wasn't cash available to pay the car loan.
 This resulted in the cars being sold below market value plus the estate having to pay the repossession fees.